 Dr. Brown is Paul J. Thomas Professor of Molecular Genetics and Director of the Erik Jonsson Center for Molecular Genetics at the University of Texas Southwestern Medical School in Dallas.
 Together with his long-time colleague, Dr. Joseph L. Goldstein, he discovered the low density lipoprotein (LDL) receptor, which controls the level of cholesterol in blood and in cells.
 They showed that mutations in this receptor cause Familial Hypercholesterolemia, a disorder that leads to premature heart attacks in one out of every 500 people in most populations.
 They have received many awards for this work, including the Nobel Prize for Medicine or Physiology (1985), the Albert D. Lasker Prize in Basic Medical Research (1985) and the U.S. National Medal of Science (1988).
 He is also a member of the National Academy of Sciences, the Institute of Medicine, Royal Society (London), the Association of American Physicians and the American Society for Clinical Investigation.

-Prof. Fischbach is an Assistant Professor in the Department of Bioengineering and Therapeutic Sciences at UCSF and a member of the California Institute for Quantitative Biosciences (QB3).
-Prof. Fischbach is a leading expert in the identification and characterization of natural products from the microbiome.
-He received his Ph.D. in chemistry from Harvard in 2007, and spent two years as an independent fellow at Massachusetts General Hospital before coming to UCSF.
-Prof. Fischbach is a recipient of the NIH Director's New Innovator Award, a Fellowship for Science and Engineering from the David and Lucille Packard Foundation, a Medical Research Award from the W.M.
-Keck Foundation, and the Young Investigator Grant for Probiotics Research from the Global Probiotics Council.
+Prof. Fischbach is an Associate Professor in the Department of Bioengineering at Stanford University.
+Prof. Fischbach is a leading expert in the identification and characterization of natural products from the human microbiome.
+He received his Ph.D. in chemistry from Harvard in 2007, and spent two years as an independent fellow at Massachusetts General Hospital before joining UCSF as an Assistant Professor in the Department of Bioengineering and Therapeutic Sciences in 2015.
+Prof. Fischbach is a recipient of the NIH Director's Pioneer and New Innovator Award, an HHMI-Simons Faculty Scholars Award, a Fellowship for Science and Engineering from the David and Lucille Packard Foundation, a Medical Research Award from the W.M.
+Keck Foundation and the Young Investigator Grant for Probiotics Research from the Global Probiotics Council.

 K. Christopher Garcia